tbyoung4/tbyoung4/README.md

 ***`📚  Biomechanist  🧮  Statistican  👨‍🔬  Data Scientist`***

-👋 Hi, I’m Thomas and I am a recent grad of The Univeristy of Tennesse in Biomechanics and Statistics!
+👋 Hi, I’m Thomas and I am a recent Masters Graduate of The Univeristy of Tennesse in Biomechanics and Statistics!

 📖 +3 years of experience as a data scientist, I have succesfully led projects utilizing R, Python, SQL, Excel, and BI tools to optimize processes and enhance performace through data driven decisions.